edamla/mediterraneanagency/_books/2021-09-01-imam-shamil.md

 wounds inflicted on my body by your weapons with the medicines I have made from the healing herbs of Dagestan, and I have prepared to fight against you.
-I have already dedicated my remaining chil- dren as a sacrifice to the country and the way of Allah.
+I have already dedicated my remaining children as a sacrifice to the country and the way of Allah.
 We will give everything to you and your Tsar in abundance, but never the freedom and honor of the homeland!”